 Paleomagnetism tends to be a difficult profession during carbonate legs.
-However, during Leg 189 we were fortunate enough to generate some magnetostratigraphy at all sites, and at Sites 1170, 1171, and 1172 the paleomagnetic record was sufficient for construction of useful age-depth plots.
+However, during Leg 189 we were fortunate enough to get some magnetostratigraphy at all sites, and at Sites 1170, 1171, and 1172 the paleomagnetic record was sufficiently good to permit construction of useful age-depth plots.
 Our work is described in terms of its three main aspects: (1) magnetostratigraphy, (2) rock magnetism, and (3) investigation of magnetic overprints and measurement difficulties.